 Kamokuna Lava Firehose 25

-Comforth is an award-winning wilderness photographer.
+Cornforth is an award-winning wilderness photographer.
 His travels have taken me to both poles, but he has focused my work on Alaska and Hawaii.
-In 2016, Comforth moved to Kauai to be closer to his favorite subjects.
+In 2016, Cornforth moved to Kauai to be closer to his favorite subjects.

 Ippolito’s passion and love for nature and wildlife started at an early age.
 Through her photography, she hopes to broaden awareness and inspire others to share her love for our planet and its resources.